feathersui/feathersui-starling/documentation/help/markdown/item-renderers.md

 ---
 # Creating custom item renderers for the Feathers `List` and `GroupedList` components

-The [Default Item Renderers](default-item-renderers.html) provide an abundance of customization options to display up to three children with a variety of layouts.
+The [default item renderers](default-item-renderers.html) provide an abundance of customization options to display up to three children with a variety of layouts.
 However, sometimes, you need more children or more advanced layout capabilities to translate a design to code for a customized list.
 In those situations, you may need to create a custom item renderer class.

 Custom item renderers are basically [custom Feathers components](index.html#custom_components).
 When you create a custom item renderer, you will be working at a low level inside the Feathers architecture.
 Ideally, you should understand the internals of Feathers components before proceeding.